(Photo Credit: Causeway Crowd)

 By: Jamie Gatlin | Follow Me On Twitter: @JamieGatlin1217

 The 2018-2019 season will be Kevan Miller’s fifth year in the NHL.
 Miller has spent his entire career with the Bruins and had his fair share of up and downs.
-He has missed significant time due to injuries and struggled when matched up against other teams top lines.
+He has missed significant time due to injuries and struggled when matched up against other teams’ top lines.
 Last year he flourished as the Bruins gave him a steady spot on the third line defensive pairing.
-Miller showed his value when he was put in a position to succeed and was one of the Bruins most productive players.
+Miller showed his value when he was put in a position to succeed and was one of the Bruins’ most productive players.
 He began last season paired with Paul Postma and Rob O’Gara.
-It was not until the Bruins nineteenth game of the season that he found his permanent partner in Matt Grzelcyk.
-Along with Grzelcyk, Miller stabilized the Bruins 3rd defensive pairing.
+It was not until the Bruins’ 19th game of the season that he found his permanent partner in Matt Grzelcyk.
+Along with Grzelcyk, Miller stabilized the Bruins’ third defensive pairing.

-One element that made the two so successful was that Grzelcyk allowed Miller to stay on the right side, his natural position.
-Before Miller had been switching between the left and right side.
+One element that made the two so successful was that Grzelcyk allowed Miller to stay on the right side — his natural position.
+Before the move, Miller had been switching between the left and right side.
 Miller does not make his impact offensively as in five seasons he only has 12 goals.
-He did have a career-high 15 assists last season including two short-handed points.
+He did have a career-high 15 assists last season, including two short-handed points.
 Miller makes his impact with physicality and defensive play.
-He logged big minutes on the penalty kill last season and averaged 19.28 minutes of ice time a game.
-When paired with Grzelcyk the two were very good at recovering pucks and moving them up the ice.
+He logged big minutes on the penalty kill last season and averaged 19:28 of ice time a game.
+When paired with Grzelcyk, the two were very good at recovering pucks and moving them up the ice.

-Miller was more confident last season which showed in how he dealt with the younger Bruins defenseman.
-When David Backes was sidelined last November Miller, was named one of the alternate captains.
-Head coach, Bruce Cassidy, highlighted Miller’s importance in January when referring to Grzelyck’s growth.
-Cassidy said, ” I think his partner really helps, I think [he and Miller are] a good tandem, they make each other better.
-That’s what you want out of a line, out of a defense pair.”
-He credited Miller for Grzelcyk’s growth as the rookie improved.
-Miller is not afraid to stick up for his teammates who have been evident throughout his career.
-Miller’s value shows a dramatic change from where it stood two years ago.
+Miller was more confident last season, which showed in how he dealt with the younger Bruins defenseman.
+When David Backes was sidelined last November, Miller was named one of the alternate captains.
+Head coach, Bruce Cassidy highlighted Miller’s importance in January when referring to Grzelyck’s growth.

-The Bruins signed Miller to a four-year extension worth ten-million in the 2016 offseason.
-It was a move heavily criticized as it seemed like the Bruins had overpaid an average defender.
+The Bruins signed Miller to a 4-year extension worth $10 million in the 2016 offseason.
+It was a move heavily criticized as it seemed like the Bruins had overpaid an average defenseman.
 Miller was coming off his third season in Boston and had the second-best plus/minus rating on the team the season before.
-The Bruins needed help on the blueline and Miller was not seen as the answer.
+The Bruins needed help on the blue line and Miller was not seen as the answer.
 He will never be a top defender or put up offensive numbers like his teammates Torey Krug and Charlie McAvoy.
-He is a reliable stay-at-home defenseman which is what the Bruins need him to be.
+But Miller is a reliable stay-at-home defenseman, which is what the Bruins need him to be.
 He affects the game in many ways that do not show up on a stat sheet.

-The key for Miller is staying healthy and making sure he is not matched up against other teams top lines.
-He provides the Bruins with depth and like Chara has served as a mentor for the Bruins next wave of talent.
-Miller has two years left on a deal that was once heavily criticized.
+The key for Miller is staying healthy and making sure he is not matched up against other team’s top lines.
+He provides the Bruins with depth and like Chara has served as a mentor for the Bruins’ next wave of talent.
+Miller has 2 years left on a deal that was once heavily criticized.
 After last season his extension is not judged as harshly, and he will look to continue changing the narrative this upcoming season.